Second Winter

 Drain away from the body.

-For instance, that morning I go out and get lost
+That morning I go out and get lost

 With the wet, beloved dog.